- Academic Affairs

 - Milk and juice cartons (no juice boxes)

-- Plastics 1-7 (On your plastic container, there will be a recycling symbol with a number in the middle—1 through 7— throw those in!
+- Plastics 1-7 (On your plastic container, there will be a recycling symbol with a number in the middle — 1 through 7 — throw those in!
 This means yogurt containers, bottles, jugs, etc.) The only kind of plastic we don't recycle is Styrofoam.
 To recycle Styrofoam, please see Baltimore City's Department of Public Works website.
-They accept Styrofoam at the Sisson Street facility.
+The city accepts Styrofoam at the Sisson Street facility.

 - Glass (all colors, all kinds)